kirame09/sparkpost-api-documentation/services/smtp-api.md

 # Group SMTP API
 <a name="smtp-api"></a>

-**Note**: See [SMTP Relay Endpoints](index.html#header-smtp-relay-endpoints) for the SMTP client configuration needed to use SparkPost or SparkPost Elite as an SMTP relay.
+**Note**: See [SMTP Relay Endpoints](index.html#header-smtp-relay-endpoints) for the SMTP client configuration needed to use SparkPost as an SMTP relay.

 You can use the `X-MSYS-API` header in your SMTP messages to specify a campaign id, metadata, tags, IP pool, CC, BCC, and archive recipient lists and disable open and/or click tracking.